-- +10.32 Agreement between Registrant and VASCO Data Security International, Inc. dated as of August 25, 1997. - +10.33 Convertible Note dated June 1, 1996 made payable to Mario Houthooft in the principal amount of \$373,750.00. - +10.34 Convertible Note dated June 1, 1996 made payable to Guy Denudt in the principal amount of \$373,750.00. - +10.35 Osprey Partners Warrant (and Statement of Rights to Warrant and Form of Exercise) issued June 1, 1992. - +10.36 Registration Rights Agreement dated as of October 19, 1995 between certain purchasing shareholders and VASCO Data Security International, Inc. - +10.37 First Amendment to Registration Rights Agreement dated July 1, 1996. - +10.38 Second Amendment to Registration Rights Agreement dated March 7, 1997. - +10.39 Purchase Agreement by and between VASCO Data Security International, Inc. and Kyoto Securities Ltd. - +10.40 Convertible Note dated May 28, 1996 payable to Kyoto Securities, Ltd. in principal amount of \$5 million. - +10.41 Amendment to Purchase Agreement and Convertible Note by and between VASCO Data Security International, Inc. and Kyoto Securities, Ltd. - +10.42 Executive Incentive Compensation Plan. - +10.43 Letter for Credit granted by Generale de Banque to Digipass SA dated January 27, 1997. - ++10.44 License Agreement dated as of March 25, 1998 by and between VASCO Data Security International, Inc., for itself and its subsidiaries, and Lernout & Hauspie Speech Products N.V. - ++10.45 Loan Agreement dated as of March 31, 1998 by and between Lernout & Hauspie Speech Products N.V. and VASCO Data Security International, Inc. - ++10.46 Convertible Note dated April 1, 1998 payable to Lernout & Hauspie Speech Products N.V. in the principal amount of \$3 million. - #10.47 Amendment I dated as of December 31, 1998 to the License Agreement dated as of March 25, 1998 by and between VASCO Data Security International, Inc., for itself and its subsidiaries, and Lernout & Hauspie Speech Products N.V. - 21 Subsidiaries of Registrant. - 27 Financial Data Schedule.
+NUMBER DESCRIPTION +10.35 Osprey Partners Warrant (and Statement of Rights to Warrant and Form of Exercise) issued June 1, 1992. +10.36 Registration Rights Agreement dated as of October 19, 1995 between certain purchasing shareholders and VASCO Data Security International, Inc. +10.37 First Amendment to Registration Rights Agreement dated July 1, 1996. +10.38 Second Amendment to Registration Rights Agreement dated March 7, 1997. +10.39 Purchase Agreement by and between VASCO Data Security International, Inc. and Kyoto Securities Ltd. +10.40 Convertible Note dated May 28, 1996 payable to Kyoto Securities, Ltd. in principal amount of \$5 million. +10.41 Amendment to Purchase Agreement and Convertible Note by and between VASCO Data Security International, Inc. and Kyoto Securities, Ltd. +10.42 Executive Incentive Compensation Plan. +10.43 Letter for Credit granted by Generale de Banque to Digipass SA dated January 27, 1997. ++10.44 License Agreement dated as of March 25, 1998 by and between VASCO Data Security International, Inc., for itself and its subsidiaries, and Lernout & Hauspie Speech Products N.V. ++10.45 Loan Agreement dated as of March 31, 1998 by and between Lernout & Hauspie Speech Products N.V. and VASCO Data Security International, Inc. ++10.46 Convertible Note dated April 1, 1998 payable to Lernout & Hauspie Speech Products N.V. in the principal amount of \$3 million. #10.47 Amendment I dated as of December 31, 1998 to the License Agreement dated as of March 25, 1998 by and between VASCO Data Security International, Inc., for itself and its subsidiaries, and Lernout & Hauspie Speech Products N.V.
+21 Subsidiaries of Registrant.
+23 Consent of KPMG LLP.

-- + Incorporated by reference to the Registrant's Registration Statement on Form S-4, as amended (Registration No. 333-35563), originally filed with the Securities and Exchange Commission on September 12, 1997. - ++ Incorporated by reference to the Registrant's Annual Report on Form 10-K, originally filed with the Securities and Exchange Commission on May 5, 1998. - # Incorporated by reference to the Registrant's Annual Report on Form 10-K, originally filed with the Securities and Exchange Commission on April 14, 1999. - Confidential treatment has been granted for the omitted portions of this document.
+- + Incorporated by reference to the Registrant's Registration Statement on Form S-4, as amended (Registration No. 333-35563), originally filed with the Securities and Exchange Commission on September 12, 1997. - ++ Incorporated by reference to the Registrant's Annual Report on Form 10-K, originally filed with the Securities and Exchange Commission on May 5, 1998. - # Incorporated by reference to the Registrant's Annual Report on Form 10-K, originally filed with the Securities and Exchange Commission on April 14, 1999. - $\ensuremath{^{}}$ Confidential treatment has been granted for the omitted portions of this document.